unboxedtechnology/git-style-guide/README.md

   ```

 * Identifiers from corresponding tickets in an external service (eg. a GitHub
-  issue) are also good candidates for use in branch names.
+  issue or Liquid Planner ID) are also good candidates for use in branch names.
 For example:

   ```shell
   # GitHub issue #15